AnisHaRoune/flou/scripts/platform-controller/readme.md

 [sign] is optional.
 [unit] is only used with the m {command_char}.
 Buffer size is 16 character.
+h   : Print the help
-s   : Steps the motor
+s   : Step the motor
-t   : Turns the lead screw
+t   : Turn the lead screw
-m   : Moves the platform in [unity].
+m   : Move the platform in [unity].
 May be cm, mm or um
-d   : Sets the delay in microsecond between each half step.
+d   : Set the delay in microsecond between each half step.
 Default is 10
-f   : Moves the platform to the front
+f   : Move the platform to the front
-b   : Moves the platform to the back
+b   : Move the platform to the back
-x   : Stops the current action
+x   : Stop the current action
 \n  : Ending character

 Example: s400
 Move forward 400 steps.